psachdev6375/glue-cdk-example/README.md

-# AWS Glue ETL Pipeline with CDK - Automated JSON to Parquet Conversion
+# AWS Glue ETL Pipeline with CDK Infrastructure

-This project implements an automated ETL pipeline using AWS Glue that converts JSON data to Parquet format with data quality checks.
-The pipeline is deployed using AWS CDK and includes automated hourly execution through Step Functions and EventBridge.
+A serverless ETL pipeline that automatically transforms JSON data to Parquet format using AWS Glue, orchestrated by Step Functions and deployed with AWS CDK.
+The pipeline includes data quality checks and scheduled execution through EventBridge.

-The solution provides a serverless, scalable ETL workflow that processes data from an AWS Glue Data Catalog, applies schema transformations, evaluates data quality, and stores the results in Amazon S3 as optimized Parquet files.
-The infrastructure is defined as code using AWS CDK, enabling consistent and repeatable deployments across environments.
-The pipeline includes monitoring capabilities through AWS Glue's built-in metrics and Spark UI integration.
+This project provides an infrastructure-as-code solution for building and deploying a production-ready ETL pipeline.
+It combines AWS Glue's powerful ETL capabilities with Step Functions' orchestration and EventBridge's scheduling to create a fully automated data processing workflow.
+The pipeline includes built-in data quality validation and uses the Parquet format for optimal query performance and storage efficiency.

 ## Repository Structure
 ```